lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 - Serious sin while holding a prominent Church position
 - Most felony convictions

+32.6.1.1

+#### Violent Acts and Abuse

-Murder.
-A membership council is required if a member murders someone.
-As used here, murder is the deliberate, unjustified taking of human life.
+*Murder.* A membership council is required if a member murders someone.
+As used here, *murder* is the deliberate, unjustified taking of human life.
 Withdrawing a person’s Church membership is required.

 Murder does not include police or military acts in the line of duty.
 Abortion is not defined as murder in this context.
 If death was caused by accident or by defense of self or others, the taking of a human life might not be defined as murder.
 This may also be true in other situations, such as when a person has limited mental capacity.

-Rape.
-A membership council is required for rape.
-As used here, rape is forced sexual intercourse or intercourse with someone who cannot legally give consent due to diminished mental or physical capacity.
-As used here, rape does not include consensual sexual intercourse between two minors who are close in age.
+*Rape.* A membership council is required for rape.
+As used here, *rape* is forced sexual intercourse or intercourse with someone who cannot legally give consent due to diminished mental or physical capacity.
+As used here, *rape* does not include consensual sexual intercourse between two minors who are close in age.

-Sexual Assault Conviction.
-A membership council is required if a member is convicted of sexual assault.
+*Sexual Assault Conviction.* A membership council is required if a member is convicted of sexual assault.

-Child or Youth Abuse.
-A membership council is required if a person abuses a child or youth as explained in [38.6.2.3](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number95-p309#title_number95 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number95-p309#title_number95").
+*Child or Youth Abuse.* A membership council is required if a person abuses a child or youth as explained in [38.6.2.3](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number95-p309#title_number95 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number95-p309#title_number95").

-Abuse of a Spouse or Another Adult.
-There is a spectrum of severity in abusive behavior.
+*Abuse of a Spouse or Another Adult.* There is a spectrum of severity in abusive behavior.
 See [38.6.2.4](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number96-p317#title_number96 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number96-p317#title_number96") for when a membership council is required for abuse of a spouse or another adult.

-Violent Predatory Behavior.
-A membership council is required if an adult repeatedly harms people physically through violent behavior and is a threat to others.
+*Violent Predatory Behavior.* A membership council is required if an adult repeatedly harms people physically through violent behavior and is a threat to others.

+32.6.1.2

+#### Sexual Immorality

-Incest.
-A membership council is required for incest as defined in [38.6.10](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number105-p2328#title_number105 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number105-p2328#title_number105").
+*Incest.* A membership council is required for incest as defined in [38.6.10](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number105-p2328#title_number105 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number105-p2328#title_number105").
 Withdrawing a person’s Church membership is almost always required.

-Child Pornography.
-A membership council is required if a person is involved in child pornography as outlined in [38.6.6](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number103-p339#title_number103 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number103-p339#title_number103").
+*Child Pornography.* A membership council is required if a person is involved in child pornography as outlined in [38.6.6](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number103-p339#title_number103 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number103-p339#title_number103").

-Plural Marriage.
-A membership council is required if a person knowingly enters into a plural marriage.
+*Plural Marriage.* A membership council is required if a person knowingly enters into a plural marriage.
 Some plural marriages may occur in secret, with a spouse not knowing about one or more other spouses.
 Withdrawing a person’s Church membership is required if a person knowingly enters into plural marriage.

-Sexual Predatory Behavior.
-A membership council is required if an adult repeatedly harms people sexually and is a threat to others.
+*Sexual Predatory Behavior.* A membership council is required if an adult repeatedly harms people sexually and is a threat to others.

+32.6.1.3

+#### Fraudulent Acts

-Financial Predatory Behavior.
-A membership council is required if an adult has a history of deliberately and repeatedly harming people financially and is a threat to others (see [38.6.2.4](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number96-p317#title_number96 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number96-p317#title_number96")).
+*Financial Predatory Behavior.* A membership council is required if an adult has a history of deliberately and repeatedly harming people financially and is a threat to others (see [38.6.2.4](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number96-p317#title_number96 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number96-p317#title_number96")).
 This includes investment fraud and similar activities.
 Unintended financial losses due to economic conditions are not considered fraudulent.
 If litigation is involved, priesthood leaders may decide to wait until the outcome is final.
 See [32.6.3.3](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number33-p142#title_number33 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number33-p142#title_number33") if a member was involved in embezzlement of Church funds or property.

+32.6.1.4

+#### Violations of Trust

-Serious Sin While Holding a Prominent Church Position.
-A membership council is required if a member commits a serious sin while holding a prominent position.
+*Serious Sin While Holding a Prominent Church Position.* A membership council is required if a member commits a serious sin while holding a prominent position.
 These include a General Authority, General Church Officer, Area Seventy, temple president or matron, mission president or his companion, stake president, patriarch, or bishop.
 This does not apply to branch presidents.
 However, a branch president’s Church membership privileges can be restricted or withdrawn the same as for other members.

+32.6.1.5

+#### Some Other Acts

-Felony Conviction.
-A membership council is required in most cases when a person is convicted of a felony.
+*Felony Conviction.* A membership council is required in most cases when a person is convicted of a felony.

+32.6.2

+### When a Membership Council May Be Necessary

 A membership council may be necessary in the following instances.

+32.6.2.1

+#### Violent Acts and Abuse

 The Lord commanded, “Thou shalt not … kill, *nor do anything like unto it*” ([Doctrine and Covenants 59:6](/study/scriptures/dc-testament/dc/59?lang=eng&id=p6#p6 "/study/scriptures/dc-testament/dc/59?lang=eng&id=p6#p6"); italics added).
 Violent acts and abuse for which a membership council may be necessary include (but are not limited to) those listed below.

-Attempted Murder.
-Deliberately trying to kill someone.
+*Attempted Murder.* Deliberately trying to kill someone.

-Sexual Abuse, Including Assault and Harassment.
-Sexual abuse covers a broad range of actions (see [38.6.18](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number112-p2346#title_number112 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number112-p2346#title_number112")).
+*Sexual Abuse, Including Assault and Harassment.* Sexual abuse covers a broad range of actions (see [38.6.18](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number112-p2346#title_number112 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number112-p2346#title_number112")).
 A membership council may be necessary for a person who has sexually assaulted or abused someone.
 A council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.
 See [38.6.18.3](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number223-p2346#title_number223 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number223-p2346#title_number223") for when a council is required.

-Abuse of a Spouse or Another Adult.
-There is a spectrum of severity in abusive behavior (see [38.6.2.4](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number96-p317#title_number96 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number96-p317#title_number96")).
+*Abuse of a Spouse or Another Adult.* There is a spectrum of severity in abusive behavior (see [38.6.2.4](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number96-p317#title_number96 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number96-p317#title_number96")).
 A membership council may be necessary for a person who has abused a spouse or another adult.
 A council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.
 See [38.6.2.4](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number96-p317#title_number96 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number96-p317#title_number96") for when a council is required.

+32.6.2.2

+#### Sexual Immorality

 The Lord’s law of chastity is abstinence from sexual relations outside of a legal marriage between a man and a woman (see [Exodus 20:14](/study/scriptures/ot/ex/20?lang=eng&id=p14#p14 "/study/scriptures/ot/ex/20?lang=eng&id=p14#p14"); [Doctrine and Covenants 63:16](/study/scriptures/dc-testament/dc/63?lang=eng&id=p16#p16 "/study/scriptures/dc-testament/dc/63?lang=eng&id=p16#p16")).
 A membership council may be necessary for sexual immorality as described in [38.6.5](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number102-p336#title_number102 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number102-p336#title_number102").
 In these situations, a council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.
 See [32.6.1.2](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number20-p102#title_number20 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number20-p102#title_number20") for when a council is required.

+32.6.2.3

+#### Fraudulent Acts

 The Ten Commandments teach, “Thou shalt not steal” or “bear false witness” ([Exodus 20:15–16](/study/scriptures/ot/ex/20?lang=eng&id=p15-p16#p15 "/study/scriptures/ot/ex/20?lang=eng&id=p15-p16#p15")).
 A membership council may be necessary for acts such as robbery, burglary, theft, embezzlement, perjury, and fraud.
 In these situations, a council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.

 See [32.6.1.3](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number21-p103#title_number21 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number21-p103#title_number21") for when a council is required for fraudulent acts.
 See [32.6.3.3](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number33-p142#title_number33 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number33-p142#title_number33") if a member was involved in embezzlement of Church funds or property.
 See [38.8.2](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number239-p2477#title_number239 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number239-p2477#title_number239") for affinity fraud.
 See [32.6.3.4](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=p_tjMYV-p_tmjOi#p_tjMYV "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=p_tjMYV-p_tmjOi#p_tjMYV") for misuse of personal data.

+32.6.2.4

+#### Violations of Trust

 A membership council may be necessary if a member: